declaration

-& bylaws
+& Bylaws

 Declaration (CC&Rs) & Bylaws combine to complete the first leg of your governing documents triumvirate.